HamzaYehia/leetcode/README.md

-### The solutions for the problems that I solved on leetcode.com
+### The solutions of the problems that I solved on leetcode.com

 My leetcode account: https://leetcode.com/hamzayehia/